National Institutes of Health

 - The primary NIH organization for research on Hearing Aids is the National Institute on Deafness and Other Communication Disorders

 A hearing aid is a small electronic device that you wear in or behind your ear.
-It magnifies sound vibrations entering the ear.
-That makes some sounds louder.
+It makes some sounds louder.
 A hearing aid can help people hear more in both quiet and noisy situations.

 NIH: National Institute on Deafness and Other Communication Disorders